 Figure 14.
-Map of lower Puna showing sites where larval infestations were verified by HDOA and adults have been collected and submitted to HDOA.
+Map of lower Puna (updated 2-2019) showing sites where larval infestations were verified by HDOA and adults have been collected and submitted to HDOA.
 This map does not include sightings of adults which were not submitted to or identified by HDOA.
-DISTRIBUTION - Native to Australia: Queensland - Hawaii: Hawaii Island- Lower Puna District (Fig. 14; Hawaiian Acres, Kurtistown, Orchidland, Keaau, Pahoa).
-CONTROL, MANAGEMENT, PREVENTION There are no specific control or management techniques developed for A. aesthetica as it is not considered a pest in its native range of Australia.
-Information on the biology, ecology, and management of this species remains unknown.
-USDA-ARS is experimenting with lures for possible monitoring or control.
-Contact insecticides are not effective against boring larvae which are protected by layers of plant tissue, deep in galleries and tunnels.
-Systemic insecticides may be an effective preventative measure as studies with related pest cerambycids have suggested.
-To prevent the further spread of A. aesthetica, it is important that seedlings and trees of known host, originating from the infested areas be inspected carefully for signs of infestation.
-Infested trees should be destroyed and not relocated to uninfested areas such as neighbor islands or other communities on Hawaii Island.
-IF YOU FIND AN ADULT BEETLE: Collect the beetle and contain it in a secure container.
-Take clear digital photos of the beetle and record the location, date, person whom collected the beetle, and describe how you found the beetle (e.g. on a specific type of plant/tree, on your screen door at night, etc.) Email the photos and the information to: HDOA.PPC@HAWAII.GOV IF YOU SUSPECT DAMAGE TO HOST PLANTS BY LARVAL FEEDING Take many clear digital photos of the damage.
-Use an object (coin or ruler) next to any emergence holes for a size reference.
-Record the location of the infestation, date observed, and what infestation symptoms you saw.
-Email the photos and the information to: HDOA.PPC@HAWAII.GOV Hawaii Island: 974-4146, Kauai: 241-7132, Maui County: 873-3555, Oahu: 973-9525 ACKNOWLEDGMENTS We thank G. A. Samuelson, M. Day and J. Barlett (Department of Agriculture, Fisheries & Forestry, Biosecurity Queensland), A. Slipinski (Commonwealth Scientific and Industrial Research Organisation, Australian National Insect Collection), and A. Tishechkin.
+DISTRIBUTION - Native to Australia: Queensland - Hawaii: Hawaii Island- Lower Puna District (Fig. 14).
+Several adults have been discovered outside of this area, but not associated with a host plant CONTROL, MANAGEMENT, PREVENTION There are no specific control or management techniques developed for A. aesthetica as it is not considered a pest in its native range of Australia.
+There are no effective insecticides to control infestation by boring larvae in trees which are protected by layers of plant tissue, deep in galleries and tunnels.
+Total host removal of infested host trees with subsequent chipping in place is recommended.
+A host tree is considered infested when there is any sign of A. aesthetica larval feeding activity or damage.
+Host removal is the only effective method to ensure elimination of immature life stages, preventing potential adult beetle dispersal.
+Human-assisted movement of A. aesthetica through infested material and hitchhiking adults can greatly enhance the rate of spread to uninfested areas.
+To prevent the further spread of A. aesthetica, it is important that known hosts originating from infested areas be inspected carefully for signs of infestation.
+Do not move cut wood product, logs, or branches of hosts from infested areas.
+Infested trees or plant parts should be destroyed in place and not relocated to uninfested areas such as neighbor islands or other communities on Hawaii Island.
+IF YOU FIND AN ADULT BEETLE:

+Collect the beetle and contain it in a secure container.
+Take clear digital photos of the beetle and record the location, date, person whom collected the beetle, and describe how you found the beetle (e.g. on a specific type of plant/tree, on your screen door at night, etc.) Email the photos and the information to: HDOA.PPC@HAWAII.GOV IF YOU SUSPECT DAMAGE TO HOST PLANTS BY LARVAL FEEDING Hawaii Island: 974-4146, Kauai: 241-7132, Maui County: 873-3555, Oahu: 973-9525 ACKNOWLEDGMENTS We thank G. A. Samuelson (Bernice Pauahi Bishop Museum), M. Day and J. Barlett (Department of Agriculture, Fisheries & Forestry, Biosecurity Queensland), A. Slipinski (Commonwealth Scientific and Industrial Research Organisation, Australian National Insect Collection), and A. Tishechkin.